imoni31/itmagazines-webscraper/README.md

 # itmagazines-webscraper

-This libraly is web scraper for web pages of IT-Magazine.
+This libraly is a web scraper for web pages of following IT-Magazines.

 ## Support magazine list